Workshops 2025

 Ōtautahi Christchurch, Aotearoa NZ – Little Kiwis Nature Play

-Workshop Title: Managing the Risks of Risky Play
+Workshop Title: Building Resilience through Risky Play

 Risky play is not just about physical development it is about building self-confidence, problem-solving and emotional resilience.
 These skills are transferable to other areas of our lives, they help us to cope when faced with challenging situations and are essential for a child’s healthy overall development.
 So many adults are hesitant when children take risks, they put roadblocks in the way or project their own fears onto the children they work with.
 Yet children have been taking risks since the day they were born and taught themselves many things.
 If we truly see children as capable and competent then we need to let them play in the ways they developmentally need to.